TungstenRPA/Google/OAuth with Google.md

 # Authenticating with Google for Kofax RPA
-This guide shows how to get Kofax RPA working with Google Services like GMail, Google Calendar, Google Translate etc.
+This guide shows how to get Kofax RPA working with Google Services like GMail, Google Calendar, Google Translate etc. It uses the example of Google Calendar.
 ## Add HTTPS to Management Console
 This guide was created on 19 December 2022.
 Google may have made some changes since then.
 Please report any changes by opening an [issue](https://github.com/KofaxRPA/Google/issues/new)!
 *In order to authenticate with Google, your Management Console needs a public ip address using HTTPS.
 You only need this for the authentication process.
 Once you have the OAuth token you can disable public access.*